-Here are 5 common exercises for a functional fitness routine.
+Here are five common exercises for a functional fitness routine.

 Squats recruit big muscle groups and involve moving through a seated position.
-Squats mimic several activities of daily living like getting up from a chair, climbing in and out of bed, and getting out of a car.
+Squats mimic several activities of daily living, like getting up from a chair, climbing in and out of bed, and getting out of a car.
 The good thing about squats is they can be done differently to help strengthen the legs and the glutes.
 Try variations like Jump Squats, Split Squats, or Goblet Squats.

 Planks strengthen the core, which is essential for stability in your body.
-Sometimes we take for granted our ability to sit or stand up straight without pain, and a strong core is essential to maintain that balance.
+Sometimes, we take our ability to sit or stand up straight without pain for granted, and a strong core is essential to maintain that balance.
 In addition, planks recruit so many other muscles, making them great for overall strength.
 Try variations like Side Planks, Extended Planks, or Reverse Planks.

 Think of moving furniture or picking something off of the ground.
 Deadlifts prepare you for all of those activities with ease.
-As with anything, they have many variations, so get creative with how you perform them.
+Try variations like Single Leg Deadlifts, Sumo Deadlifts, or Kettlebell Deadlifts.

-Tired of making more than one trip to the car after grocery shopping?
+Are you tired of making more than one trip to the car after grocery shopping?
 This exercise is perfect for you to improve these types of activities.
-Farmer carries involve picking up weight, holding them at each side, and walking a considerable distance.
+Farmer carries involve picking up weights, holding them at each side, and walking a considerable distance.
 As it gets easier, add weight to improve your strength.

-With these 5 exercises, you can now create a full-body functional workout.
+With these five exercises, you can now create a full-body functional workout.
 Here is an example: